nikija/public/content/users/commander-web/reservations/booking-module.md

 - Open All: this will open up the booking details of each individual reservation in this group.
 - Close All: this will close all the booking details of the individuals bookings
 - New Reservation: if you would like to add a new booking to an already existing group, you can click on this button, which will open the new reservation screen, with a group code prefilled, once you complete the new booking, it will automatically be part of the same booking.

+## Booking Tabs

+The Booking Module consists of multiple tabs which allow you to manage the booking(s).
+We follow the below tabs which will be explained in detail below:

+- State
+- Properties
+- Group
+- Pricing
+- Items
+- Mailing
+- Action Log

+Its possible to select multiple bookings, allowing you to much quicker manage the bookings.
+Depending on the different tabs, and whether the bookings contain similarly completed fields on all selected bookings, we will prefill the field on the left hand side of the screen.